Neural Refinement for Absolute Pose Regression with Feature Synthesis: Experiments

 \subsection{Number of Iterations vs. Accuracy Trade-off}

 In \cref{fig:iter_test}, we plot the relationship between the number of optimization iterations and pose error.
-Both translation and rotation errors drop by more than $40$\% in only $10$ iterations.
+Both translation and rotation errors reduce significantly in only $10$ iterations.
 The errors start to plateau around $50$ steps.
 Although we can achieve even lower errors with more iterations, we think this strikes a balance between accuracy and efficiency, and explains how we set our previous experiments.